South Park (video game)

 South Park is a first-person shooter video game based on the American animated sitcom of the same name.
 The game was developed by Iguana Entertainment with a modified version of the engine used in the Acclaim Entertainment-published Turok 2: Seeds of Evil.
 Both games shared the same publisher and were released for the Nintendo 64 in December 1998 in North America, and for Microsoft Windows in 1999.
 South Park was released in Europe and ported to the PlayStation (port developed by Appaloosa Interactive) in the latter year to coincide with the film South Park: Bigger, Longer & Uncut.

 While the Nintendo 64 version reception was fairly indifferent, the PC and PlayStation versions of South Park received generally negative reviews.
 Acclaim later released two further games based on the series: South Park: Chef's Luv Shack in 1999 and South Park Rally in 2000, both of which received similar unfavorable reception.

 Gameplay

 The player uses snowballs to attack turkeys in an early level.

-South Park is a first-person shooter.
+South Park is a first-person shooter, a desicion that was made due to Acclaim having access to the engine used to make Turok 2: Seeds of Evil.
 The single player mode puts the player in control of one of the four main characters of South Park (Cartman, Kyle, Stan or Kenny).
 The player must defeat a variety of enemies using weapons found throughout each stage in order to reach the exit.

 In addition to completing levels, the player must also prevent large enemies in the stage (dubbed 'Tanks') from reaching the exit before they do.
 If they fail to do so, they will be forced to defend South Park from the 'Tanks' in a short minigame called the 'Penalty Round' after the stage.